dd9jn/rfc4880bis/crypto-refresh.md

 The versions differ in how they identify the recipient key, and in what they encode.
 The version of the PKESK packet must align with the version of the SEIPD packet (see {{encrypted-message-versions}}).
+Any new version of the PKESK packet should be registered in the registry established in {{encrypted-message-versions}}.

 ### Version 3 Public-Key Encrypted Session Key Packet Format {#v3-pkesk}